TD-Dan/Sunwai/Sunwai.md

 # Word sets
 Words are divided into base set, extended set and many special sets. **Base set** consists roughly 100 most used words and should suffice for casual everyday use. **Extended set** of 300-1000  words add depth and presiness to the language.
 In addition **Special set**s for mathematics, engineering, medicine etc. can be added.

-> -> Refer to the [Sunwai full dictionary.baked](Sunwai%20full%20dictionary.baked) for full list and descriptions of the words.
+> -> Refer to the [Full dictionary](Full%20dictionary.baked) for full list and descriptions of the words.

 ## Base set
 Base set covers all day to day encounters and broad concepts. .
 Knowing these words gives you ability to fully interact with society.
 It can also be tought as a 'travel set'.
 These words used in sentences rely heavily on context to be understood as they are quite broad in their meaning and can have multiple meanings and uses.